midoru0121/node-api-server-starter/README.md

 build TypeScript.

 ```
-yarn run build
+yarn run watch
 ```

 Start the server at 3000 port.

 ```
-yarn start
+yarn run dev
 ```

 ## Directories

 - scripts

-  Any scripts which can be called via yarn command should be located.
+  - Any scripts which can be called via yarn command should be located.
     - migrations
     - seeds
     - create db tasks

 - middlewares

-  Node.js middleware, such as the functions which checks user's session should be located.
+  - Node.js middleware, such as the functions which checks user's session should be located.

 - controllers

-  All Node.js (Express) handler should be located.
+  - All Node.js (Express) handler should be located.

 - helpers

-  Helper functions used in all over the app should be located.
+  - Helper functions used in all over the app should be located.

 - config
-  All configuration such as database, routing, port number should be located.
+  - All configurations such as database, routing, port number should be located.